rmattila/rmattila.github.io/about.md

 research interests are within inference and control of stochastic dynamical systems (in particular of [hidden Markov models](https://en.wikipedia.org/wiki/Hidden_Markov_model)), as well as real-world applications of machine learning and optimization (e.g., in medicine and health-care).
 In June 2020, I was awarded my PhD degree.
+I am currently employed as a data scientist at [SEB Analytics](https://seb.se/).

 ## PhD Courses
 * [Partially Observed Markov Decision